wonderingstill

 Saint Augustine explained that the New Testament lies hidden in the Old and the Old Testament is unveiled in the New.
 In historic (Catholic) Christianity, Scripture is a unity and it points beyond itself to the principal revelation, the Logos Incarnate in Christ.

-If you believed Moses, you would believe me, for he wrote of me. – John 5:46 (RSV-CE)
+If you believed Moses you would believe me, for it was about me that he wrote. - Jn 5:46 (RNJB)

 We read Scripture, then, neither for instruction, nor for inspiration.
 We read it to meet the reality of Jesus in the heart and in the symbol of the world.